grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Pretty... bad.
 Authority sub rammed us on the surface."

 "So we're fuckin' fucked then, eh?
-Fuckin' fucked, because the cargo hold's too fucking big, and the boat won't fuckin' float if its flooded, eh Capt' Percy?
+Fuckin' fucked, because the cargo hold's too fucking big, and the boat won't fuckin' float if it's flooded, eh Capt' Percy?
 Fuckin' fucked!"
 She threw her piece of machinery at the wall where its loosely-held assembly collapsed and sent small part flying into the far black corners of the lower engine room.

 "For fuck's sake Chips, yes we're fucked, but we're not _fuckin'_ fucked, yet...
 I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Right?"